Fire and rescue services

 Before travelling into the Sahara, the National Guard’s Tourism Brigade recommends you register your travel details at their offices in Douz, Tozeur or Tataouine.

-To drive in Tunisia you need an International Driver's Permit (IDP).
+To drive you need an International Driving Permit (IDP).

 You must obtain your IDP before leaving Australia.